 The reason this warning exists is because the animations were authored in Blender and Unity doesn’t like the way Blender exported the animation.
 There’s not a way around this but this is a one time warning and does not affect the animations when they are playing.

-The database that the demo scene uses is called DemoInventoryDatabase.
-The demo scene is dependent on the structure of this database so modifying this database can break the demo.
+The database that the demo scene uses is called “DemoInventoryDatabase”.
+The demo scenes are dependent on the structure of this database so modifying this database can break the demo.

 New Inventory Database